husonlab/splitstree6/doc/user-manual.md

 The `BinaryToSplits` algorithm is available via the workflow graph or workflow hierarchy.
-The user can specify a weight/count threshold on the splits, a cap on the maximum dimension of the split network and the option to include all 'trivial' splits separating one taxon from the remainder automatically.
+The user can specify a weight/count threshold on the splits, a cap on the maximum dimension of the split network and the option to include all 'trivial' splits separating one taxa from the remainder automatically.

 The `DNAtoSplits` method carries out a similar analysis but on